Many people practicing agriculture want maximum returns from their crops and livestock.

 - The net sections are thrown over individual trees or rows near ripening

-- You can net the trees up to 3 meter high
+- You can net the trees up to 3 meters high

 How Do You Plan for Canopy Netting?